-Essex is the perfect place to step outside of your shell and try something new, so why not take up a brand new sport, join a sports society, perform at an open mic night, volunteer at a local school or even study part time abroad...the possibilities are endless!
+Essex is the perfect place to step outside of your shell and try something new, so why not take up a brand new sport, join a sports club or society, perform at an open mic night, volunteer at a local school or even study part time abroad...the possibilities are endless!

 10. Make the most of your freshers experience